bernademir/bernademir/README.md

 ### Hi there 👋

-I’m currently learning Kotlin and Flutter and all my projects are here. <br>
+I’m currently learning Kotlin and Flutter. <br>
+All of my projects are here. <br>
 I hope it would be usefull for you 🤩

 ### Contact with me;